Last updated on October 15th, 2021 at 05:14 pm

 First, you’ll want to decide whether you’re looking for a microbiome gut health test or a food sensitivity test.

-Thryve offers faster results and more affordable pricing.
+Thryve offers faster results (2 weeks vs 3-4 with Viome) and MUCH more affordable pricing at just $59 per test (thanks to our 70% discount!), while Viome’s costs $79 (including the $220 trial discount).
 Also, Thryve claims that it is better than other brands because its kit has the highest accuracy with its proprietary liquid buffer.
-It also claims that it gives the most thorough actionable insights because its software has analyzed over 35,000 microbiome research articles and reviewed 4,000 microbes, connecting them to a long list of dietary foods and supplements.
-Plus, it offers probiotics.
+It also offers more thorough, actionable insights because its software has analyzed over 35,000 microbiome research articles and reviewed 4,000 microbes, connecting them to a long list of dietary foods and supplements.
+Plus, they offers probiotics.
 For all these reasons, Thryve is our #1 pick for at-home gut testing.

-Viome also has positives, too.
-It has a trial offer of 50 percent off.
+Viome also has its merits, too.
+It has a trial discount of $150 off its gut health test.
 Also, it offers monthly subscriptions with supplements.
 These include 30-day supplies of customized blends of vitamins, minerals, prebiotics, probiotics and other nutrients.
-While not everyone will want to get onto the supplement bandwagon, this is a nice option if you like taking supplements.
+While not everyone will want to get onto the supplement bandwagon, this is a solid option if you don’t mind taking pills and want more options to choose from once your test results are analyzed.

-To test food sensitivity, Everlywell and My Lab Box are comparable in terms of the number of foods they analyze, the price and the testing method.
-Everlywell comes ahead because it has a trial offer of 20% off, which you can get by using coupon code FS20, and also offers a comprehensive product that checks even more foods — just in case your first standard test is inconclusive.
+To test food sensitivity, Everlywell and My Lab Box are comparable in terms of the number of foods they analyze, their price, and testing methodologies.
+Everlywell inches slightly ahead because it has a generous trial offer of 20% off, which you can get by using coupon code FS20, and also offers a comprehensive product that checks even more foods — just in case your first standard test is inconclusive.
 You can see the full list of foods analyzed on Everlywell’s website.

 That said, Notch is our top choice for food sensitivity tests because of the thoroughness of its offering.
 They even have at-home tests specifically for Japanese and Mexican foods, as well as comprehensive test to check everything under the sun if you haven’t a clue what your gut is reacting to.